Serial F:

 excluding the Doctor from two installments, it was agreed that Lucarotti

-material could then be prefilmed prior to Ford's departure.
+be pre-filmed prior to Ford's departure.

 The director assigned to The Aztecs was John Crockett, who had

-inserted into each of the two middle episodes.
+scene for each of the two middle episodes.
 The other day was used for

 filming the fight between Ian and Ixta, as well as the Perfect Victim's